cozy/cozy-stack/docs/sharing.md

 ### POST /sharings/:sharing-id/recipients

 This route allows the sharer to add new recipients to a sharing.
-It can also be used by a recipient when the sharing has `open_sharing` set to true.
+It can also be used by a recipient when the sharing has `open_sharing` set to true if the recipient doesn't have the `read_only` flag

 #### Request